 - If engagement stalls: test alternative thumbnails/titles within 24–48 hours.

-Measure performance continuously and run small, rapid experiments to turn uncertain hypotheses into repeatable wins.
+Continuously measure performance and run small, rapid experiments to convert uncertain hypotheses into repeatable wins.
 Focus on a tight set of primary KPIs for multi‑modal content, design simple A/B or bandit experiments with clear success criteria, and feed validated learnings back into the editorial roadmap so each sprint improves ROI.

 - Quick copy swap: Change H2 wording → target +10% CTR on CTAs within 2 weeks.